-The links in this section are all to resources freely available on the Web.
-I’ll add a section on books later.
-The focus here is getting started with low-carb.
+The links in this section are all to resources freely available on the Web, offering practical advice on how to get started — or restarted — eating low-carb, high-fat.

 Atkins.com.
-Induction: What you can eat in this phase.
-This is just one of many pages on the Atkins website that provides dietary guidelines.
-The focus here is on the first. most restrictive phase of the Atkins Diet, Induction, which is a two-week jump-start into low-carb eating.
+Free Weight Loss Tools.
+This is just one of many pages on the Atkins website that provides free dietary information.
+The focus here is on digital tools such as carb counters, diet trackers, mobile apps, and downloadable meal plans and recipes.
 The numerous, well-known books by Dr. Atkins and his colleagues provide additional information, but the website offers a great deal for free.

 Attia, Peter.
 How can I lose weight?
 This section of Dr. Attia’s personal blog offers a clear, no-nonsense answer to the question posed by its title.
 The page links to his personal story of weight loss and nutritional education.